 Want to have an in-depth understanding of all modern aspects of Kubernetes Security?
 Read carefully this article and bookmark it to get back later, we regularly update this page.

-The original version of the project was founded relatively recently in the bowels of the corporation Google for the internal needs of the company itself, but was subsequently transferred to the management of the Cloud Native Computing Foundation, from where it came to the masses.
-Initially, the system was conceived as a manager for managing clusters from containers.
-The system is dynamic, it responds to events in real time and allows you to raise a service that will simply work without any tricks and scale on demand, that is, be flexible, work quickly and cost-effectively, which is what the developers needed.
+The original version of the project was developed relatively not long ago by Google for the internal needs of the company itself but was subsequently transferred to the management of the Cloud Native Computing Foundation, from where it came to the masses.
+Initially, it was conceived as a tool for managing clusters from containers.
+The system is dynamic, it responds to events in real-time and allows you to easily start your project that will work without any tricks and scale on-demand, that is, be flexible, work quickly and cost-effectively.

 Kubernetes administration practices use the concept of pods.
 Each pod is a group of containers united by a common task, which can be both a microservice and a massive application, spaced into several machines running in parallel.
 Kubernetes aims to solve problems with efficient distribution of container execution among cluster nodes depending on load changes and current demand for services.
 In other words, it is a system of flexible management of containerization infrastructure with the possibility of load balancing.

-With Kubernetes, you can launch a large number oа containers like Docker or Rocket on a large number of hosts, monitor the status of the run-time environment and respond to changes in a timely manner, manage running containers, ensure their joint placement and replication, and also scale and balance a large number hosts within the cluster.
+With Kubernetes, you can launch a large number of containers like Docker or Rocket on a large number of hosts, monitor the status of the run-time environment, and respond to changes in a timely manner, manage running containers, ensure their joint placement and replication, and also scale and balance a large number hosts within the cluster.